Core subscription

 A bespoke system does not make sense for every business.
 But once the monthly software spend moves into the low thousands, and the workflow is already split across multiple tools, it becomes a far more sensible conversation.

 The real advantage is not simply replacing one platform.
-It is reducing wasted spend, removing duplicated admin, and building around the way the business actually operates.
+It is reducing wasted spend, removing duplicated admin and building around the way the business actually operates.

 Practical insights on software, systems, and how businesses scale and operate.